agocorona/cardano-cloud/README.md

 # Cardano Cloud: Persistent Runtime Foundation for Off-Chain DSLs

-A serverless Haskell monad that turns smart-contract specs into reusable library calls that run verifiable, restart-proof flows.
+A serverless Haskell Library that turns smart-contract specs into reusable library calls that run verifiable, restart-proof flows.
+It includes all the necesaary for the execution.

-This is an stub where examples and specific cardano-cloud primitives will be included.
+This is where examples and specific cardano-cloud primitives will be included.
 That is
 - integration with cardano-api, cardano-node.
+(Apu.hs)
 - Specific cardano-cloud patterns and primitives.

-The code for general use is being integrated in transient.
+(SF.hs)

 ## Status
 - Core runtime: Working.
 It essentially the Transient stack with additions for persistence
     - like persistent collect https://x.com/AGoCorona/status/1993762316358209733?s=20
     - The transient stack: https://github.dev/transient-haskell/transient-stack

-- Current work is focused on developing and tuning the persistence primitives in Transient
+- Most of the work carried out now is devoted to develop and tune the persistence primitives
     - To preserve non serializable state across shutdowns and restarts.
 Done
     - To manage state when many requests are summarized in a single response such is the case in collect and algebraic operations with various terms
     - Specially when the state includes non serializable things like backtracking handlers